dbcollection/dbcollection/docs/source/getting_started.rst

 the user.

 With this information, you should be able to have a sufficient understanding of how ``dbcollection`` works and how to take advantage of its features.
-In the following sections we'll dive deeper on more advanced features and use cases that can help you get more from this module.
+In the tutorial we'll dive deeper on more advanced features and use cases that can help you get more out of this module.